 The red scarf flapping in the wind outside this upper-story window is Jane’s first clue about Thornfield’s secret inhabitant:

-Here’s a similar shot of how it looks in real life with the gardens in bloom, via the Locations Hub website:
+But here’s how it looks in real life with the gardens in bloom:

 Production designer Will Hughes-Jones says, “We were walking around with custodians of the building and said we needed a secret door for the cast to go through.
 One of the custodians said, ‘Like this?’ and held back a tapestry to reveal a real-life secret door.”